zipizap/http-file-server/README.md

 See `docker_build.sh` and `docker_run.sh`

+The container runs with uid:gid 1000:1000  (see Dockerfile)

-Be mindful that the host-directory `/path/to/share` (which will be mounted as `/DirToServe` in the container) should have appropriate permissions for the container-user to read/write files into it.
+Be mindful that the host-directory `/path/to/share` (which will be mounted as `/DirToServe` in the container) should have appropriate permissions for the container user (uid:gid) to read/write files into it.
 In last resort use `chmod a+rwX /path/to/share`.
-In any case, such situations are identifiable in the logs by their errors messages.
+In any case, such conflicts would produce errors in the logs, with hints about the symptoms.

 ```bash